geshan/geshan.github.com/posts/2021-04-01-sofware-deployment-tools.md

 * 2001 - 2008 - Web interface and File Transfer Protocol (FTP) clients
 * 2009 - 2011 - SSH and git pull :)
 * 2012 - 2015 - Capistrano and a few Fabric scripts
-* 2016 - 2021 - Kubectl apply with Docker and Kubernetes, some Helm between 2016-2018
+* 2016 - 2023 - Kubectl apply with Docker and Kubernetes, some Helm between 2016-2018 and again in 2022

 If you see the trend, FTP was used for 7 years or more and Kubeclt is inching towards beating it.
 It is just a matter of time Kubectl will be used the longest as I don’t see it changing any time soon.